-Moderate consumption of coffee is not a bad thing (for most people).
+Moderate consumption of coffee is not a bad thing (for most people) in life.
 It induces a feeling of well-being, makes you more alert and aahh…who can resist the aroma?
 Really?
 Caffeine-related studies have conflicted over the years.
 A 2011 Harvard study suggested that coffee can help reduce stroke, but caffeine can also cause physical dependence, and if you’re overdoing it, it can wreak some serious havoc on your system.
 Caffeine can aggravate stress and anxiety, temporarily disrupt blood sugar levels (diabetics, beware!), and cause an imbalance in the acid levels in your digestive system.
 Pregnant women are especially cautioned to limit their intake to a maximum of two six-ounce cups a day, but it’s probably best to avoid it altogether.

 So how much is too much?
 Try giving it up to find out!
 Caution, this is not for the faint-hearted.
 Caffeine withdrawal can kick in, often in less than a day and stay with you for over a week.
 If you suffer from nausea, irritability, fatigue and/or headaches when you stray from your café con leche, you may need to start cutting back.
 Try these tips to get your relationship with coffee back to balance: